Pakistan Muslim League – Nawaz: 1988 general elections

-The modern history of the party began during the 1988 parliamentary elections, when the Pakistan Muslim League, led by former prime minister Junejo, split into two factions: one led by Fida Mohammad Khan and Sharif, then chief minister of Punjab, and the other by Junejo (who later founded the PML (F)).
+The modern history of the party began during the 1988 parliamentary elections, when the Pakistan Muslim League, led by former prime minister Mohammed Khan Junejo, split into two factions: one was led by Fida Mohammad Khan and Nawaz Sharif, the then chief minister of Punjab Province, and the other by Junejo (who later founded the Pakistan Muslim League (F)).

-In 1988, the Pakistan Muslim League (N) was founded and established by Fida Mohammad Khan, an original Pakistan Movement activist, who became the party's founding president, whilst Sharif became its first secretary-general.
-The party is not the original Muslim League, but is accepted as its continuing legal successor.
+In 1988, the Pakistan Muslim League – Nawaz was founded and established by Fida Mohammad Khan, an original Pakistan Movement activist, who became the party's founding president, whilst Nawaz Sharif became its first secretary-general.
+The party is not the original Muslim League, but claims to be its continuing legal successor.

 At the time of the 1988 elections, the PML was part of the eight-party Islamic Democratic Alliance (IDA), which had contained the right-wing conservative mass as one entity against the left-wing circles, led by the Pakistan People's Party (PPP).
-The general elections of 1988 marked the emergence of the Pakistan People’s Party's as the single largest political party, with its election to 94 of 237 seats in the state parliament.
+The general elections of 1988 marked the emergence of the Pakistan People's Party's as the single largest political party, with its election to 94 of 237 seats in the state parliament.
 The IDA occupied 55 seats, but an influential leader, Nawaz Sharif, chose to serve the Chief Minister of Punjab Province.
 With Benazir Bhutto elevated to the post Prime Minister of Pakistan, the IDA nominated Abdul Wali Khan as a compromise candidate for opposition leader in the state parliament.
-Within 20 months, tales of bad governance and corruption plagued the Pakistan People’s Party's government.
+Within 20 months, tales of bad governance and corruption plagued the Pakistan People's Party's government.
 Finally, in 1990, President Ghulam Ishaq Khan charged the PPP government with corruption and lack of governance and dismissed the National Assembly and the first Bhutto government.